-Read on here what Is the impact of age on flexibility, can you regain flexibility after 50 (60 or even 65), & how to stay flexible as you age.
+Read on here what Is the impact of age on flexibility?
+Can you regain flexibility after 50 (60 or 65), and how to stay flexible as you age?

 What Is the Impact Of Age On Flexibility?

-As your body gets older, you lose flexibility because of the natural aging processes.
-That happens for many reasons, such as loss of water in your tissues and spine, enhanced tightness in your joints, and loss of elasticity throughout the muscle tendons and surrounding tissues.
+As your body ages, you lose flexibility because of the natural aging processes.
+That happens for many reasons, such as loss of water in your tissues and spine, enhanced joint tightness, and loss of elasticity throughout the muscle tendons and surrounding tissues.

 Reduced flexibility within your body adversely impacts your day-to-day life routine by precluding you from functioning normally.
-Due to this, it is pretty common for many persons to cut back their physical activities as they no longer feel flexible enough to carry out activities they once enjoyed.
+Due to this, it is common for many people to cut back on their physical activities as they no longer feel flexible enough to carry out activities they once enjoyed.

-Furthermore, this kind of self-limitation can cause a more significant loss of functional ability & flexibility.
+Furthermore, this self-limitation can cause a more significant loss of functional ability & flexibility.
 Your body operates under a doctrine known as “Use It or Lose It” in the fitness world.
 If you don’t use your muscles, you tend to lose the strength of the muscles.
-If you lose muscles strength, you won’t move them as often and not be able to take them through their full range of motion to sustain/maintain their length, which will further result in a decline in flexibility.
+If you lose muscle strength, you won’t be able to move them as often and take them through their full range of motion to sustain/maintain their length, further resulting in a decline in flexibility.

 [Read: Why Flexibility Is Important As You Age]